Natasha Shirazi: Club career

 Shirazi has played for BSF, B.93, and Nordsjælland in Denmark, for Rayo Vallecano and La Solana in Spain and for Maccabi Kishronot Hadera in Israel.

-In August 2022, she moved to Turkey and joined Beşiktaş J.K. in Istanbul to play in the 2022-23 Super League.
+In August 2022, she moved to Turkey and joined Beşiktaş in Istanbul to play in the 2022–23 Super League season.
+In January 2025, she returned to Turkey after playing for REA in Greece and for Rodez AF in France.
+She signed with the İzmir-based club Bornova Hitab for the second half of the 2024–25 Super League season.

 International career

 Shirazi played for Uganda at senior level on 3 July 2016 in a 0–4 friendly away loss to Kenya.